-- iii.
-However, to the extent that current tax and borrowing policies constrain future political decisions, current tax/debt decisions become an instrument by which the current policy makers can influence, indeed even control, future public policy decisions. - B. The Tabellini and Alesina analysis can also be captured with a minor extension of the simplified Barro model developed above.7 - i.
-Setting the marginal influence of current taxes on next period taxes equal to zero implies that period 1 tax rates are set to maximize the tax receipts in period 2. - a.
-By maximizing tax receipts, the current median voter indirectly maximizes his control over expenditure levels. - ii.
-Whether strategic elements of government finance implies deficit finance is a matter of the specific geometry of the reaction (best reply) function of the anticipated alternative median voter in period 2. - a.
-In general, there is no particular implication regarding debt levels.8 - b.
-Deficit finance arises if the desired expenditure level is above the revenue generated by the optimal rate in period 1.9
+- A. The Tabellini and Alesina (1990) model adds electoral uncertainty to the median voter's policy decision. - i.
+They assume that the current median voter cannot commit future governments (median voters) to specific fiscal policies. - ii.
+That is to say, the current median voter directly controls only the current tax and service levels. - iii.
+However, to the extent that current tax and borrowing policies constrain future political decisions, current tax/debt decisions become an instrument by which the current policy makers can influence, indeed even control, future public policy decisions. - B. The Tabellini and Alesina analysis can also be captured with a minor extension of the simplified Barro model developed above.7 Setting the marginal influence of current taxes on next period taxes equal to zero implies that period 1 tax rates are set to maximize the tax receipts in period 2. - By maximizing tax receipts, the current median voter indirectly maximizes his control over expenditure levels. - Whether strategic elements of government finance imply deficit finance is a matter of the specific geometry of the reaction (best reply) function of the anticipated alternative median voter in period 2. - In general, there is no particular implication regarding debt levels.8 - Deficit finance arises if the desired expenditure level is above the revenue generated by the optimal rate in period 1.
+9